OGKevin/obsidian-kobo-highlights-import/README.md

 This plugin aims to make highlight import from Kobo devices easier.

-_At the time of writing, it has only been tested with a Kobo Libra 2 with few book highlights._

 ## How to use

 Once installed, the steps to import your highlights directly into the vault are: